-Driver installation on the Remote
+Custom driver installation on the Remote

 Starting with firmware v1.9.0, custom installation drivers can be installed on the Remote.